 IANA coordinates some of the crucial elements that keep the internet running smoothly.
 Its activities can be categorized into three groups:

-- Domain Names involves DNS root management
+- Domain Names involve DNS root management

 - Number Resources involves coordinating the global pool of IP and AS numbers